VahhabBM/VahhabBM/README.md

 I'm a computer science student.
 I'm Interested in AI and mechine learning & also web developement.
-My focus is on learning backend developement with Django right now.
+My focus is on deep learning right now and I'm passing the deep learning specialization course by Andrew NG .